 Minimum requirements for remediation, mitigation, compensating security controls, and/or workarounds

 Disclosure of remediation plan

+Potential Provision: Vendor must disclose remediation plan to address vulnerability and the business impact caused by the vulnerability

+Potential Provision: If the remediation plan is no action, the vendor must provide a justification as to why

+Potential Provision: If the vulnerability causes material harm, the vendor must participate in the mitigation of harm and associated costs.

 Minimum class of known vulnerabilities that must be reported (i.e., OWASP Top 10)

+Potential Provision: Disclosure by vendor of known high-risk vulnerabilities with known exploits

 Ability to meet regulatory requirements for reporting

+Question: Are there regulatory requirements for the reporting of third-party breach of CII data?

 Requirement for vendors to have documented policies and procedures for vulnerability management and reporting